DragonBlame/tpf-dragons-edition/WABBAJACK.md

 It will be awesome if you wait for a pop-up about finishing things setting up to appear before doing anything else.
 Don't be scared if you saw parts of your body during the movement (and/or after you finished creating your character), that will go away, when you will regain full control of your character.

 After talking with Ralof or Hadvar, you can turn on the following mods to decide if you would want to use them.
 They affect just the visual side of the game.
 If you aren't a fan, just press the same button once again to turn them off.

-* **Improved Camera** - Press your `F` key to toggle between the first and the third person view.
-If you accidentally used a mouse wheel to try to do that, use the same wheel in the opposite direction to disable the headbobbing feature.
 * **Look What You See** - Press your `V` key.
 > A headtracking mod.
 Can be seen in action in the third person view.

+To toggle between the first and the third person view, use `F` key.
+If you accidentally used a mouse wheel to try to do that, use the same wheel in the opposite direction to disable the headbobbing feature.

+Also we have toggable compass, so feel free to press `X` key to turn it on and off when you need that.

 * **Equipment Toggle** - Press `Page Down` button to toggle your heagear's visibility off and on.
 * **Animated Shouts** - Press your `right Alt` key.
 > You will be able to see this mod in action only after getting your first shout.
-Have left a tip about these 4 mods in my gameplay guide for the fork too if you forget about them.
+Have left a tip about all these mods and options in my gameplay guide for the fork too if you forget about them.

-Also we have toggable compass, so feel free to press `X` key to turn it on and off when you need that.

 Some quick tips before the end: